 I started my career thinking I would be a psychiatrist and learned to listen first, suspending disbelief.
 Patients often have their own solutions, and the doctor needs to help the patient discover what those solutions are.
 I believe the doctors role is to be a partner with the patient in their care.

-I am an avid knitter.
-I sing in my church choir and plan music liturgy.
-I grow my own vegetables and love container gardening.
-I make jams and jellies.
-I love to be outdoors hiking or walking.
+I am an avid knitter and knitting for charity occupies a great deal of my knitting energy.
+I grow my own vegetables and love container gardening, composting makes everything come full circle.
+In addition to preserving tomatoes, pickling cucumbers and coriander seed, I make jams and jellies.
+I love to be outdoors doing anything.

 Qualifications and experience

-- Neurology, Epilepsy, Brain and Nervous System, Brain and Nervous System - Epilepsy
+- Neurology, Epilepsy, Brain and Nervous System - Epilepsy, Mental Health and Behavior, Brain and Nervous System

 - Languages spoken